cjseattle/dotfiles/README.md

 ## Code Editor

-A lot of my steps assume you use Visual Studio Code as your IDE (integrated development environment), for example for your default Git editor and viewing your shell dotfiles (`.zshrc` or `.bash_profile`).
-If you don't, you can search these dotfiles for occurrences of `code` or `VS Code` and substitute your own IDE shorthand as needed.
+Several of my steps assume you use Visual Studio Code as your IDE (integrated development environment), for example for your default Git editor and viewing your shell dotfiles (`.zshrc` or `.bash_profile`).
+If you don't use VS Code, you can search these dotfiles for occurrences of `code` or `VS Code` and customize accordingly.

+For VS Code, note that there is a [setting in the app itself](https://code.visualstudio.com/docs/editor/settings-sync) to sync your editor settings to the cloud; this is a great supplement to the dotfiles approach.

+## Document backup

+Dotfiles are primarily concerned with settings and config files for your OS and applications.
+However, you most likely want to recreate your documents as well in the event of switching to a new computer or having a fatal crash on your old one.
+Personally I use Dropbox to sync a handful of key folders, so I can re-create these easily on my new computer.
+Alternatively, if your old computer is still functioning, you can Airdrop (macOS) or otherwise share the files from your old computer to your new one.

+My dotfiles will attempt to install the Dropbox application on your new computer via Homebrew.
+If this happens to work, you will of course still need to sign into Dropbox on your new computer to be able to sync the files.

 ### Setting up your Mac